Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/front-insert-iterator-class.md

 ### <a name="remarks"></a>Poznámky

-Typ je synonymum pro *kontejner*parametrů šablony.
+Typ je synonymem pro parametr šablony *Container*.

 ### <a name="example"></a>Příklad